Sony WH-1000XM6

 Advice

-While the WH-1000XM6 is a technically excellent product, the Sennheiser Momentum 4 Wireless (around 332 USD) is recommended for those who prioritize price.
-You can get a 60-hour battery life, excellent sound quality, and effective noise-cancellation for about 120 USD less.
+While the WH-1000XM6 is a technically excellent product, the Sennheiser Momentum 4 Wireless (300 USD) is recommended for those who prioritize price.
+You can get a 60-hour battery life, excellent sound quality, and effective noise-cancellation for about 149 USD less.
 The WH-1000XM6 is best suited for those who value Sony-exclusive features (app integration, fine-grained customization) or the latest Auracast support.
 The return of the folding mechanism is certainly appealing, but it’s difficult to justify the price difference on that alone.
 However, for those who want to experience the latest technology or are already invested in the Sony ecosystem, it can be considered a worthy purchase.